geraldhinson/geraldhinson.github.io/_pages/about.md

 <a href='https://linkedin.com/in/geraldhinson'> Gerald Hinson @ LinkedIn</a>

-(NOTE: if you are seeing this 'NOTE' this website is still under heavy construction.)

 This personal website coughed to life like a neglected V8 engine for several reasons.

 Partly to provide a place to write biz/tech posts longer than LinkedIn allows.
 Partly as a forward link destination from other sites that vary greatly in terms of format & content supported.